Pythian at UKOUG: Monday December 5

 The roundtable format of this session will allow interaction between attendees and bring to light more best practices that one may have implemented that others were not even aware existed.

-One comment on “Pythian at UKOUG: Monday December 5”
+One Response to “Pythian at UKOUG: Monday December 5”

 Leave a Reply